-How to use Calendar with Siri
+Here's how to have Siri help you manage your larger than life Calendar

 - If you had multiple meetings with someone, Siri will ask you to confirm the specific one that you want to cancel.

-Siri will want you to confirm what you just told her, so just say Yes or tap the button.
+Siri will want you to confirm what you just told her, so just say Yes or tap Confirm.

 How to view and check your Calendar with Siri